 Our book group is open to all our members and meets at the Kirk of Bonnie Brae at 1201 South Steele Street on the last Saturday of each month at 11 a.m.

 Seniors who participate in our Service Saturdays!™ instantly receive an average of more than $500 in services and labor twice a year, which makes your membership immediately worth its low cost.
 Having A Little Help to live safely and independently in your own home also allows our elders to avoid or delay the financial burden of assisted living (~$50,000/year) or nursing homes (>$90,000/year).
 When seniors want to live independently in their own homes as they age, they may encounter several obstacles including lack of access to transportation, risk of injury, and social isolation.
 A Little Help’s programs address each of these facets by organizing volunteers to provide rides to doctor appointments and grocery stores and to help with cleaning and yard work, by creating educational events about health, safety, and injury prevention, and by reducing isolation through a variety of intergenerational social gatherings.
-Many of our members also volunteer for their elder neighbors, fostering meaningful connections and reciprocity.
+Many of our members also volunteer with their neighbors, fostering meaningful connections and reciprocity.
 And the peace of mind knowing a willing neighbor can help at home is priceless!